Abengoa beats CSP peak hour targets in new plant build record

 Abengoa has not revealed the cost reductions achieved since earlier designs.

-According to Dinter, a "similar development journey" between Flabeg’s Eurotrough and Ultimate Trough concepts produced costs by around 25%.
+According to Dinter, a "similar development journey" between Flabeg’s Eurotrough and Ultimate Trough concepts reduced costs by around 25%.

 Reduced material requirements, increased efficiency and lower labor requirements during construction were key drivers of cost reductions, Dinter said.